jupyter-server/enterprise_gateway/docs/source/config-options.md

     (kernel.json) file be updated to include the image name.
 If no image name is provided, the value of KERNEL_IMAGE will be used.

+  KERNEL_EXTRA_SPARK_OPTS=<from user>
+    Spark only.
+This variable allows users to add additional spark options to the current set of options specified in the corresponding kernel.json file.
+This variable is purely optional with no default value.
+In addition, it is the responsibility of the the user setting this value to ensure the options passed are appropriate relative to the target environment.
+Because this variable contains space-separate values, it requires appropriate quotation.
+For example, to use with the elyra/nb2kg docker image, the environment variable would look something like
+    this:

+    docker run ... -e KERNEL_EXTRA_SPARK_OPTS=\"--conf spark.driver.memory=2g
+    --conf spark.executor.memory=2g\" ... elyra/nb2kg

   KERNEL_ID=<from user> or <system generated>
     This value represents the identifier used by the Jupyter framework to identify the kernel.
 Although this value could be provided by the user, it is recommended